aimms/how-to/Articles/526/526-reporting-data-over-composite-objects.rst

 Note that such arc descriptions are not available for the component based approach as element text annotation is per single set only.

-To get the data for all arcs including zeros, the display domain needs specification as follows:
+To get the data for all arcs including zeros, the display domain needs specifications as follows:

 .. image:: images/reference-list-option-setting.png
     :align: center